WWitman/zettajs-tutorials/1-hello-world/README.md

 4. Save the file.

 You now have a minimally configured Zetta server.
-Next, we'll start the server up and hit its API.
+Next, you'll start the server up and hit its API.

 ## Start the server

-In the `1-hello-world` directory, enter this command:
+In the `hello-world` directory, enter this command:

 `node index.js`